Nouf-Alabbasi/oKUmura_AI_Telecom_challenge/README.md

 ## Data

-Q_A_ID_training.csv
+* Q_A_ID_training.csv
-19.8 KB
+   * 19.8 KB
-This file contains the target for the training.txt file.
+   * This file contains the target for the training.txt file.

+* TeleQnA_training.txt
+   * 1 MB
+   * This is the file you will train your model on.
+It contains around 1000 questions, these fields are available for each question:
+      - **Question:** This field consists of a string that presents the question associated with a specific concept within the telecommunications domain.
+      - **Options:** This field comprises a set of strings representing the various answer options.
+      - **Answer:** This field contains a string that adheres to the format ’option ID: Answer’ and presents the correct response to the question.
+A single option is correct; however, options may include choices like “All of the Above” or “Both options 1 and 2”.
+      - **Explanation:** This field encompasses a string that clarifies the reasoning behind the correct answer.
+      - **Category:** This field includes a label identifying the source category (e.g., lexicon, research overview, etc.).
+   * this is an example of a question from the training dataset
+      ```
+      "question 4": {
+         "question": "How does a supporting UE attach to the same core network operator from which it detached in a shared network?
+[3GPP Release 17]",
+         "option 1": "It requests the core network node to remember its previous selection.",
+         "option 2": "It uses information stored in the UE when it was detached.",
+         "option 3": "It relies on the SIM/USIM card for information.",
+         "option 4": "It performs a fresh attach procedure.",
+         "answer": "option 2: It uses information stored in the UE when it was detached.",
+         "explanation": "A supporting UE in a shared network attaches to the same core network operator it detached from by using information stored in the UE when it was detached.",
+         "category": "Standards specifications"
+      },
+      ```

-TeleQnA_testing1.txt
+* TeleQnA_testing1.txt
-177.5 KB
+   * 177.5 KB
-This is the file you will apply your model to.
+   * This is the file you will apply your model to.
+This file contains 366 questions.
+The format is similar to the questions in the training dataset, the only difference is that the answer and explanation fields are not included for each questions.

-questions_new.txt
+* questions_new.txt
-867.7 KB
+   * 867.7 KB
-additional testing data.
+   * additional testing data.
+This file contains 2000 extra test questions.

-TeleQnA_training.txt
-1 MB
-This is the file you will train your model on.

-rel18.rar
+* rel18.rar
-824.4 MB
+   * 824.4 MB
-This is the corpus of technical documents that you can use e.g., as input for your RAG to provide additional context to the LLM
+   * This is the corpus of technical documents.